BecWorkman/BlueRidgeChapel/README.md

 <h3>Run the Application</h3>
 <ol>
 <li>Download the zip from the repository</li>
-<li>Click into the zipped folder and select the unzipped folder.</li>
+<li>Click into the zipped folder and select the unzipped folder.(File named: TheBlueRidgeChapel)</li>
 <li>Import the project in your desired IDE and run the project as a Spring Boot project.</li>
 <li>Navigate to your desired browser and type in the URL <a href="http://localhost:8080">http://localhost:8080</a>
 </ol>